yegor256/blog/_drafts/read-only-master.md

 Pay attention, pre-flight builds don't merge.
 They just check whether your individual branch is clean.
 After merge it can easily break `master`.

-And, of course, they don't guarantee that one of project collaborators commit directly to `master`, breaking it.
+And, of course, this mechanism doesn't guarantee that no collaborators can commit directly to `master`, breaking it accidentally.
+Pre-flight builds is a preventive measure, not solving the problem entirely.

 ## Rultor.com